 You might sometimes come across “technical user stories” when doing agile software development.
 These are generally a bad idea and should be avoided where possible.
 This article will explain what technical user stories are, and why technical user stories are bad.
-It will also cover the rare situations when you need to use them.
+And some tips on what to do isntead.
+It will also cover the rare situations when you do need to use them.

 There are three reasons a team might create a technical user story.